 Private Practice, 2005 - Present

-Counseling Collaborative, Clinical Social Worker providing psychiatric evaluations, Lexington, MA, 2010 - 2013
+Counseling Collaborative, Clinical Social Worker providing psychiatric evaluations in Lexington MA, 2010 - 2013

 Family First, Clinical Social Worker providing in-home needs assessments for children and families, Freehold, NJ, 2007 - 2009

-Center for Psychological Services for Mercer County, Lawrenceville, NJ
+Center for Psychological Services for Mercer County, Clinical Social Worker, Lawrenceville, NJ, 2003 - 2004

 Yale Child Study Center, Post Masters Social Work Fellowship, 1995